Critical exponent: Percolation theory

 Phase transitions and critical exponents also appear in percolation processes where the concentration of "occupied" sites or links of a lattice are the control parameter of the phase transition (compared to temperature in classical phase transitions in physics).
 One of the simplest examples is Bernoulli percolation in a two dimensional square lattice.
 Sites are randomly occupied with probability $p$.
 A cluster is defined as a collection of nearest neighbouring occupied sites.
 For small values of $p$ the occupied sites form only small local clusters.
 At the percolation threshold $p_c \approx 0.5927$ (also called critical probability) a spanning cluster that extends across opposite sites of the system is formed, and we have a second-order phase transition that is characterized by universal critical exponents.
 For percolation the universality class is different from the Ising universality class.
 For example, the correlation length critical exponent is $\nu = 4/3$ for 2D Bernoulli percolation compared to $\nu = 1$ for the 2D Ising model.
-For a more detailed overview, see Percolation critical exponents.